mozilla/delivery-dashboard/README.md

      - [Deploying to gh-pages](#deploying-to-gh-pages)
   - [Launching testsuite](#launching-testsuite)

----

 ## Cloning and getting into the Project Dir

 To clone this repository simply type

-    $ cd ~ && mkdir workspace && cd workspace && git clone https://github.com/mozilla/delivery-dashboard && cd delivery-dashboard
+    $ git clone https://github.com/mozilla/delivery-dashboard && cd delivery-dashboard

-   If you already have a workspace directory, be careful not to delete it by typing:

-    $ cd ~ && cd workspace && git clone https://github.com/mozilla/delivery-dashboard && cd delivery-dashboard
+    $ cd delivery-dashboard

 ## Setting up the development environment

 You would need to install `yarn`.
 You can use:

     $ npm install -g yarn

 You can then use `yarn` to install the project dependencies:

     $ yarn install

 ## Starting the dev server

-  To get this app starting the dev server type the following command
+To start the dev server type the following command:

     $ yarn start

 ### Building

-  To build this app, simply type the below command:
+To build this app, type the command below:

     $ yarn build